Tej-00/STOCK-PRICE-PREDICTION/Readme.md

 Stock Price Prediction using LSTM

 Project Description
-This project is a Stock Price Prediction Web App that predicts future stock prices using machine learning techniques.
+This project is a Stock Price Prediction Web App that predicts stock prices using machine learning techniques.

 Key Features:
 - Utilizes a stacked Long Short-Term Memory (LSTM) model to capture the sequential nature of stock prices.